AttackOnJasper/University-notes/psych253/psych253.md

 ### Clinician's impact
 - Interaction allows patients to develop trust on doctor, more satisfied, and better health outcome
+- Study: patients stay more days in hospital if surgery is not explained

 ## Module 14 Law
 ### Eyewitness